stadt-karlsruhe/open-data-dashboard/docs/configuration/dashboards.en.md

 ## Icons

 The `Open Data Dashboard` is using the [Bootstrap Icons](https://icons.getbootstrap.com/) library.
-Any available icon can be used.
+Any icon available there can be used.

 !!! note
     Use the **icon name**, not the CSS class when specifying an icon.